Hardwood Flooring Cost

 once installed in

-of your chosing.
+your choosing.
 Especially for deeper tones, that are achieved by lacquer staining and are not available

 with the pre-finished.

-Setting cost of labor aside for now, another main factor is the wood species itself.
+Setting cost of labor aside for now, that other main factor is the wood species itself.

-Listed in approxmiate order of price are : ash, walnut, red & white oak, cherry,
+Listed in approximate order of price are : ash, walnut, red & white oak, cherry,

-maple and hickery, however as this relates with raw slats.
+maple and hickery.
 And while red and perhaps white oak

-is commonly available, there is a decent chance that the remainders might well have to be placed on order.
+is commonly available, there is a decent chance the others might well have to be placed on order.

 The engineered flooring materials are more flexible in terms of pricing since they are